 The First 100 Years is a ground-breaking history project, supported by the Law Society and the Bar Council, charting the journey of women in law since 1919.
+The project is powered by Spark21, a charity founded to celebrate, inform and inspire future generation of women in the profession.
 In 2019 the project will mark the centenary of the Sex Disqualification (Removal) Act 1919 which paved the way for women to become lawyers for the first time.
 The First 100 Years project was created by Dana Denis-Smith, CEO of Obelisk Support.
 Launching the project Dana said: “People don’t know their history — who the first woman solicitor was, for instance.
 There is no archive like the First 100 Years to help us place ourselves in history.”

 Work is now under way to produce a new digital museum made up of 100 video stories that tell the story of women in law.
 The digital museum will be donated to the British Library in 2019.
 The project’s legacy will be the creation for the first time of positive role models for women in law, a deep understanding of the past combined with a celebration of today, a cross-sector platform for intelligent debate and change and a valuable archive accessible to everyone from law students to High Court Judges.
 Our aim is to ensure a strong and equal future for all women in the legal profession.

 The First 100 Years project is charting the journey of women in law since 1919.
 You can follow our timeline to learn more about the key landmarks since Eliza Orme became the first woman in England to get a Law Degree from University College London in 1888.
 Over the next four years this timeline will be continuously updated and expanded, so please send us your stories, your insights and your facts and figures for us to include on this piece of history.
 Contact the project team: email@example.comExplore The First 100 Years Timeline